 SB 1 provides that a portion of the state transportation revenues deposited in the Public Transportation Account are set aside for a new program, the Adaption Planning Grant Program.
 These funds are provided to local and regional agencies on a competitive basis to advance adaptation planning on California's transportation infrastructure, including but not limited to roads, railways, bikeways, trails, bridges, ports, and airports.
-VCTC's budget includes in \$150,143 APG funds at this time.
+VCTC's budget includes \$150,143 in APG funding.